Databases

 • PostgreSQL >= 9.4 (using asyncpg or psycopg)

-• MySQL/MariaDB (using asyncmy)
+• MySQL/MariaDB (using asyncmy or aiomysql)

 • Microsoft SQL Server (using asyncodbc)